Mayhem, mischief and Masi: Abu Dhabi, one year on

 Hamilton breaks away with three corners to go.
 Verstappen could hardly be closer to the rear of his Mercedes.
 The camera angle flips to the main grandstand as the pair get racing again.
 One lap to go.

+It’s mayhem.
 Wolff can hardly bear to watch.
 Horner is screaming “Come on Max!”
 A huddle has formed in the Red Bull garage.
 The moment is now.
 Verstappen, now with superior speed and grip, makes his move early.
 Turn five, he dives down the inside….

 Croft: “Is Verstappen far enough back, he’s going to make the lunge down the inside!
 Hamilton sees his coming, it’s a late lunge by Verstappen – who takes the lead of the race!
-Verstappen now snatches the Championship trophy from Lewis Hamilton, who’s trying to fight back!”
+Verstappen now snatches the championship trophy from Lewis Hamilton, who’s trying to fight back!”

 Wolff: “No Michael!
-No no Michael, that was so not right!”
+No, no Michael, that was so not right!”

 Bedlam in the Red Bull garage.
 Their man is ahead.
 He’s done it.
 Or has he?
 Down into turn nine, despite the resources against him, Hamilton is right in the slipstream of Verstappen – and moves to the outside.
 The pair are side-by-side at this most dramatic of moments, but the Dutchman holds his own and steams away.
 From then on, it’s a cakewalk to the line.